 Nevada requires anyone intending to bring a medical malpractice lawsuit in its civil court system to adhere to a specific deadline.
 This type of law that sets a deadline for filing a claim is known as a “statute of limitations.”

 In Nevada, filing a medical malpractice claim involves more than just filing the initial complaint.
-Victims must file an affidavit of merit from a licensed and recognized medical practitioner that is the same or a similar field as the defendant.
-In this affidavit document, the medical practitioner states that he or she has examined and supports the claims in your complaint.
+Victims must file an affidavit of merit from a licensed and recognized medical practitioner that is the same or in a similar field as the defendant.
+In this affidavit document, the medical practitioner states that he or she has examined and supported the claims in your complaint.
 If you fail to include the affidavit from a medical expert, the court is likely to dismiss your case, unless it falls within some very narrow exceptions.

-In Nevada, you usually must file a medical malpractice claim within one year from the date the negligence or error causing your injury, or three years from the date you discovered or should have reasonably discovered your injury, whichever occurs first.
+In Nevada, you usually must file a medical malpractice claim within one year from the date the negligence or error caused your injury, or three years from the date you discovered or should have reasonably discovered your injury, whichever occurs first.
 Nevada’s time limit for medical malpractice claims is available in Nevada Revised Statutes.

 Statute of limitations laws and application of laws can be very complex and riddled with exceptions and time extenders and shorteners.
 Therefore, if you are interested in pursuing a malpractice action, then seek immediate legal consultation.
 Do not delay as you can lose your rights to pursue your claim.
 If you attempt to file the lawsuit past the deadlines, the accused medical provider will most likely bring a motion to have your case dismissed.
 You may lose your right to pursue compensation for losses or damages arising from your malpractice-related injury.

 Working with a medical malpractice lawyer from the moment you sustain a medical malpractice injury or suspect you are a medical malpractice victim can help protect your rights.
 The lawyer can investigate the incident and determine how the deadline applies to your case.
-The lawyer can also guide you on how to file a claim for hospital injury.
+The lawyer can also guide you on how to file a claim for a hospital injury.

 Exceptions to the Statute of Limitations in Nevada Medical Malpractice Claims